microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 <img src="./images/adf-dataflow-regreplace-function.png" alt="Enter RegEx Replace function" width="800">

-- We are now ready to output the transformed data into Synapse SQL Pool
-- Select '+' and select 'Sink' in the 'Destination' section.
-Last one in the list.
+4. Create 'HR' schema in Azure Synapse Analytics.

-- Create HR schema in the destination to store the results
+We need to create 'HR' schema in the 'Azure Synapse Analytics' service to store the results
-- Switch to Azure Services tab and select Azure Synapse Analytics 'ataadflabsqldb' we have created
+- Switch to Azure Services tab and select Azure Synapse Analytics 'ataadflabsqldb' we have created with the auto deployment step.

--  select 'Query editor' on the left and enter the 'azureadmin' as the user and 'Ataadf123!' as the password.
+-  Select 'Query editor' on the left and enter the 'azureadmin' as the user and 'Ataadf123!' as the password.
-- It may error out since it is protecting the access to 'Query editor'.
-Take the IP address from the error and add it to the firewall.
+- It will error out since it is protecting the access to 'Query editor'.
+Copy the IP address from the error and add it to the firewall.

 <img src="./images/adf-synapse-query-editor-error.png" alt="Synapse-query-editor-access-error" width="600">